 trying to keep stitches even was difficult

-Since I started with an ombre yarn (Red Heart Anthracite, I think), it wasn't necessarily symmetrical once that ran out.
+afghan 2022-05-29 1325 Since I started with an ombre yarn (Red Heart Anthracite, I think), it wasn't necessarily symmetrical once that ran out.
 I ended up adding on to both ends instead of getting another skein and repeating what I had already done.
 I think that's because changing yarn on every stitch for some of the rows was very tedious and I didn't want to do that any more.

 Somehow my stitch count got out of whack, so the center is skinnier than the two ends and I tried to fill it in a bit with the border.